Khalsa is a ‘uniting and not a dividing force,’ says Ambassador Sandhu | Politics

 Khalsa is a ‘uniting and not a dividing force,’ says Ambassador Sandhu

-India's Ambassador to the US Taranjit Singh Sandhu has said that Khalsa is a "uniting and not a dividing force," days after instances of violence at the Indian missions by a small group of pro-Khalistan supporters.
+Khalsa is a “uniting and not a dividing force'' and a ''couple of mischievous characters'' are distorting the cardinal virtues of Sikhism by using virtual media, India’s envoy here has said, days after instances of violence at the Indian missions in the US and some other nations by a small group of pro-Khalistan supporters.

 “Khalsa, which was created on the Baisakhi day, by Guru Gobind Singh is a uniting and not a dividing force,” Sandhu said in his keynote address at the event, which was attended by eminent Sikh Americans from across the country.